chef/chef-web-docs/content/platform_overview.md

 Chef Automate provides a full suite of enterprise capabilities for node visibility and compliance.
-Chef Automate integrates with the open-source products Chef Infra, Chef InSpec and Chef Habitat.
+Chef Automate integrates with the open-source products Chef Infra Client, Chef InSpec and Chef Habitat.
 Chef Automate comes with comprehensive 24x7 support services for the entire platform, including open source components.

 Chef Automate gives you a full-stack continuous compliance and security,